Karibib Lithium Project

 Over 90% of Namibia’s previous lithium production has been sourced from these EPLs.

-AOU is therefore very much an early mover in the region, bringing significant expertise and the modern technology that can hopefully unlock a significant lithium resource.
+Auroch is therefore very much an early mover in the region, bringing significant expertise and the modern technology that the Company hopes will unlock a significant lithium resource.

 Population 2.5 million